 Consolidate several loans into one.

-If you took out multiple private student loans, you may be able to bundle them into one loan.
+If you took out multiple student loans, you may be able to bundle them into one loan.
 Not only does consolidation make repayment simpler, but you may also be able to reduce your interest rate and lower your monthly payments.
 Just be sure to look over your current loans to see if you would be losing any borrower benefits, such as principal rebates or loan cancellation benefits.
 Learn how you can streamline your payments with a Navy Federal consolidation loan.

 Tackle loans in order of interest.